Git-JMO/Self_Assessment_Final_Project/README.md

 # Self_Assessment_Final_Project
+## Purpose of assignment:
-This repository was used to post my self assessment for my data bootcamp final project
+   * The purpose of this assignment was to provide a self-assessment, team-assessment, and a brief summary of my data bootcamp final project

+##